kumichou/delayed_job_sqs/README.md

     rake jobs:work

+If you want to process a specific queue that's not in your initializer or called `default`, use the `QUEUE` or `QUEUES` environment variable:

+    QUEUE=tracking rake jobs:work

 That will start pulling jobs off the default queue and processing them.
 The gem will also handle multiple named queues if you have configured `rake` or `scripts/delayed_job` accordingly however be sure to name the queue when putting objects on the queue:

 ```ruby